guisua/botombi/README.md

-# Plexy
+# boTombi

-Plexy is a Telegram bot for interacting with an Ombi instance.
+boTombi is a bot for Telegram for interacting with Ombi.